 Immigration Museum (Museu da Imigracao): (Visit)

-This museum hosts a permanent collection of furniture, documents, and photographs as well as offering temporary exhibitions related to particular aspects of immigration history.
+This museum hosts a permanent collection of furniture, documents, and photographs and offers temporary exhibitions related to particular aspects of immigration history.
 The main building is a major attraction of the Immigration Museum.
-It also has vast dormitories, its own rail siding, and a platform for unloading immigrants and their baggage.
+It also has vast dormitories, rail siding, and a platform for unloading immigrants and their baggage.

 Address: Rua Visconde de Parnaiba, 1316 Mooca, Sao Paulo, Brazil.